github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/troubleshooting-the-codeql-workflow.md

 {% data reusables.code-scanning.alerts-found-in-generated-code %}

+If you split your analysis into multiple workflows as described above, we still recommend that you have at least one workflow which runs on a `schedule` which analyzes all of the code in your repository.
+Because {% data variables.product.prodname_codeql %} analyzes data flows between components, some complex security behaviors may only be detected on a complete build.

 ### Run only during a `schedule` event

 If your analysis is still too slow to be run during `push` or `pull_request` events, then you may want to only trigger analysis on the `schedule` event.
 For more information, see "[Events](/actions/learn-github-actions/introduction-to-github-actions#events)."